Tennessee Propellers, Inc.

 Leading Edge Tape: A clear .012 thick x 2" adhesive backed, anti-abrasion tape.
 We can install here at our shop or mail to you for your own installation.

 Because of the numerous combinations of engines and aircraft design, there are many possible propeller sizes; too many in fact to keep anything in stock.
 We custom make propellers per order.
-The process generally takes 10-12 working days.
+The process generally takes about 3 weeks.

 *Engine / Aircraft

 Tennessee Propellers Inc. manufactures wooden propellers for ultralight aircraft, experimental aircraft, powered parachutes, and microlight aircraft.
-We were also the world distributor for Zenoah two cycle engines, models G50C, G50D and G25B-1 before 2004 when Zenoah discontinued propuction of those engines.
+We USED TO BE the world distributor for Zenoah two cycle engines, models G50C, G50D and G25B-1.
+IN 2004, Zenoah DISCONTINUED PRODUCTION OF THESE ENGINES.
+We have a limited inventory of most Zenoah engine parts.
+Call or e-mail to check for part availability.